psmass/DDS-Data-model-Example/CommandResponse/python/README.md

 ## ToDo:
 - Check how to load an Dynamic data value enum (currently casting)
 - Use and load an array of octets for deviceID
-- Set deviceID Filter programmatically so that xml is not unique per Participant